harshit-tech03/Fire_Detection/README.md

 ## About

-This is the Fire Detection App created with custom trained models using YoloV5
+This is the Fire Detection App created with trained models using YoloV5
 ## Features

 - Detect on Image